 This certification audit was conducted against the relevant Health and Disability standards and the contract with the district health board.
-The audit process included a review of policies and procedures; the review of residents' and staff files, observations and interviews with residents, relatives, staff, management and general practitioner.
+The audit process included a review of policies and procedures; the review of residents and staff files, observations and interviews with residents, relatives, staff, management and general practitioner.

-The care home manager is an occupational therapist who has been in this role for over three years.
-The manager is supported by a clinical manager and unit coordinators and a Bupa regional manager.
+The service is managed by an experienced care home manager who is new to the role and is also a registered nurse.
+The care home manager is supported by a clinical manager, a unit coordinator and a Bupa regional manager.